samanezarini/Two-player-game/README.md

-# Small-js-projects
+# Small-js-projects-Two-player-game
-Hello, I am Samana.
+### Hello, I am Samane.

-I am going to upload here some examples of small projects that I create with JavaScript.
+This repository shows a game played using dice, you can play this simple game with a partner, it's really fun.
-I am currently learning.
+Hope you enjoy.